Venky-Anand-04/Comic_Factory/README.md

 # Comic_Factory
-This is a practice MEN(MongoDB, Express, Node.js) Stack Development
+This is a project MEN(MongoDB, Express, Node.js) Stack Development

 Implemented with basic CRUD Operations.
 Implemented Authentication and Autherization operation.